 - 4 TIPS FOR SWIM PARENTS ABOUT VISITING OTHER TEAMS

-“Creating a win-lose situation is truly no longer the excellent business,” they say.
+“Creating a win-lose situation is no longer the excellent business,” they say.
 “Almost all win-lose relationships become lose-lose over the years.”
 And the excellent way to keep away from this is to understand exactly what your counterpart desires and realize it properly.

 What IS assertive communication?